Urban-Meteorology-Reading/UMEP-Docs/docs/source/Abbreviations.rst

 **m asl** - metres above sea level

 **OTF** - On the Fly
-Used in QGIS when different geodatasets with different coordinate systems are projected in the same automatically.
+Used in QGIS when different geodatasets with different coordinate systems are projected in the same, automatically.

 **Q**\ :sub:`F` - Anthropogenic heat flux

+**QGIS** - A Free and Open Source Geographic Information System

 **SEBE** - Solar Energy on Building Envelopes